 Coincidentally, Tyr had had a wild animal party a few years back, and I had chosen the same theme from Party City (although I had only picked a couple select items from the set at that time) and still had the cd for the theme!
 Added some fun tunes to the background.

 In this pic you can also see the goody bags that had all sorts of fun animal-themed prizes for the kids to bring home…which was also part of the Party City birthday kit.
-I just added a handful of these toy snakes and snake bouncing balls.
+I just added a handful of toy snakes and snake bouncing balls.

 We also added lots of green streamers around the house, and Maeven even came up with the idea to put heads on them and turn them into snakes!